atuline/FastLED-Demos/README.md

 ##Introduction

-I remember back in high school physics (in 1969) when my grade 9 physics teacher talked about wave particle duality where light can be thought of as either a wave or a series of particles.
-When I first started programming addressable LED's, I made sure that each LED was lit to a specific value and at a specific location just like the particles I had learned about in grade 9.
-This was quite tedious and I have since come to think of and to program a strand of LED's as not only a wave, but one that's been abstracted by colour palettes.
-The advantage is that we can come up with some simple and cool mathematical sequences, however we don't necessarily know what each LED will contain.

 Here are several display sequences for FastLED for a single strand of RGB LED's, such as NeoPixels/WS2812, WS2801 or DotStars/APA102.
 Each should compile and run separately and all have been tested on an Arduino Nano.